mtrupkin/AP_ItemViewerService/documentation/Technologies-Overview.md

 #### Configuration
 The App layer contains the logging and application configuration files.
+Both the the application logging and settings are configured using XML files.

 ### Core
 The Core module contains the application's business logic.
-It contains the diagnostic API, item request processing logic, and the tool that checks for updated content packages on Amazon S3.
+It contains the item request processing and diagnostic API logic.

 #### Diagnostic API
 The Diagnostic API is implemented using the requirements listed in the SmarterApp Web Diagnostic API [documentation](http://www.smarterapp.org/documents/DiagnosticApi.html).